mikkosyrja/speedcrunch-engine/README.md

 # speedcrunch-engine
-This is a port of the SpeedCrunch calculator for mobile platforms.
+This is a port of the SpeedCrunch calculator engine for mobile platforms.